3.9 Clawback Features

 the award’s fair-value-based measure, vesting conditions, or classification.

-Further, a company that is preparing to adopt the final rule may decide to
+Further, a company that has adopted the final rule may have

-make other changes to an award, such as changing its performance or market
+decided to make other changes to an award, such as changing its performance

-conditions.
-Companies should evaluate such changes under the modification
+or market conditions.
+Companies should evaluate such changes under the

 3.9.1.1.3 Accounting for a Recovery